jawhiteley/mu_card_dividers_resize/README.md

   + I have set the current width to **91.6 mm**, to preserve the original size and quality as much as possible, and a height of **75 mm**, which is plenty for most sleeves, and taller than I need.
 You can always cut them shorter, if you prefer.
   + See [below](#divider-dimensions) for notes on dimensions, and suggested settings.

-* `border_colour`: I prefer a light gray border, which is visible enough to see when cutting, but doesn't leave behind such high-contrast edges.
-Change to 'black' for the same black border as the original.
+* `border_colour`: I prefer a light grey border (`lightgray`), which is visible enough to see when cutting, but doesn't leave behind such high-contrast edges.
+Change to 'black' (or leave blank) for the same black border as the original.

+* `spacing` (*optional*): Distance between dividers.
+If blank, the default is for no space (overlapping borders).
+Adding some space makes it easier to cut the borders completely away from the dividers, but requires more cuts (4 / divider).

 * `page_breaks` (*optional*): comma-separated list of numbers.
 Page breaks will be added *before* each divider number in this list.
 In case you want to group dividers manually.